-Appointed by the Welfare Officers and overseen by the Assistant Welfare Officers; the Campaigns Team work throughout the year to raise awareness of important issues within College.
+Appointed and overseen by the Campaigns Manager and Welfare Officers; the Campaigns Team work throughout the year to raise awareness of important issues within College.

-The main campaigns this year include the Let’s Talk campaign, Cuth’s Equality and Diversity campaign, SHAGweek and the Self-Care campaign though there will be additional campaigns throughout the year.
+Our main campaigns this year include the Take Time to Sign campaign, Looking Up in Lockdown campaign, Learning to Learn and the Stress Less campaign though there will be additional campaigns throughout the year.

 SHAG Week occurs in Epiphany term and strives to increase sex education and break down the taboo about talking about safe sex.
 We will offer advice, free contraception and each day will have a new, groovy theme with loads of events taking place.
 E.g. Men’s health, LGBT+ etc. We will also try and dispel sex myths across posters/social media.